mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Congestion Control:
 : A mechanism to limit the aggregate amount of data that has been sent over a path to a receiver but has not been acknowledged by the receiver.
-This prevents a sender from overwhelming the capacity of a path between a sender and a receiver, causing some outstanding data to be discarded before the receiver can receive the data and acknowledge it to the sender.
+This prevents a sender from overwhelming the capacity of a path between a sender and a receiver, which might cause intermediaries on the path to drop packets, before they arrive at the receiver.

 Datagram:
 : The term "datagram" is ambiguous.
 Without a qualifier, "datagram" could refer to a UDP packet, or a QUIC DATAGRAM frame, as defined in QUIC's unreliable DATAGRAM extension {{!RFC9221}}, or an RTP packet encapsulated in UDP, or an RTP packet capsulated in QUIC DATAGRAM frame.
+This document uses the uppercase "DATAGRAM" to refer to a QUIC DATAGRAM frame and the term RoQ datagram as a short form of "RTP packet encapsulated in a QUIC DATAGRAM frame".

 If not explicitly qualified, the term "datagram" in this document refers to an RTP packet, and the uppercase "DATAGRAM" refers to a QUIC DATAGRAM frame.
 This document also uses the term "RoQ datagram" as a short form of "RTP packet encapsulated in a QUIC DATAGRAM frame".

 Endpoint:
 : A QUIC client or QUIC server that participates in an RoQ session.
 "A RoQ endpoint" is used in this document where that seems clearer than "an endpoint" without qualification.